 Get into a healthy routine

-Exercise, eat healthy and get into a healthy sleeping pattern.
+Exercise, eat healthily and get into a healthy sleeping pattern.
 This will allow you to bounce back faster.

 Get back to work